 Check out the Bologna City of Music website’s full description of Dunedin and our stand.
 ‘The city celebrates its wonderful writers of fiction and non-fiction, poets, oral storytellers, playwrights, screenwriters, and the prize-winning children’s authors and illustrators which capture the imaginations of readers everywhere.’

 We are happy with what we have achieved, and look forward to future collaborations.

 Ella West is a multi-award winning YA novelist who lives in Dunedin.
 Her last book Night Vision, won the LIANZA Young Adult Fiction Award in 2015, and was shortlisted for the New Zealand Book Award for Children and Young Adults.
-Her next book, Rain Fall, a murder mystery set on the West Coast, is due out early next year.
+Her most recent book Rain Fall is a murder mystery set on the West Coast, and was released in January 2018.